 Currently, LUIS is in beta and free to use for up to 100k requests per month and up to 5 requests per second for each account.

 Next we will look at Wit.ai from Facebook.

 Facebook Wit.ai Bot Engine

 Wit.ai, an AI startup that aims to help developers with Natural Language Processing tasks through the API, was acquired by Facebook in January 2015.
-During the F8 conference in April, 2016 Facebook introduced the major update to their platform and rolled out their own version of Bot Engine that extends a previous intent-oriented approach to the story-oriented approach.
+During the F8 conference in April, 2016, Facebook introduced a major update to their platform and rolled out their own version of Bot Engine that extends a previous intent-oriented approach to the story-oriented approach.

-Building the conversation interfaces around story feels more natural and easier to follow than separate intent string by the context variable.
-Under the hood, during the logic implementation, you still work extensively with the context and need to do all tasks required to maintain the conversations correct state.
+Building the conversation interfaces around story feels more natural and easier to follow than a separate intent string by the context variable.
+Under the hood, during the logic implementation, you still work extensively with the context and need to do all tasks required to maintain the conversation’s correct state.

 On the bot side, during the story definition, we can execute any action that we might need to fulfill the context, user action, and prepare data and/or states in the context.
 Effectively, the Wit.ai Converse API will resolve the user utterance and the given state into the next state/action of your system, thus giving you the tool to build a Finite State Machine that describes sequences of speech acts.

 However, all actions are executed on our server, and Wit.ai just orchestrates the process and suggests the next call of state mutations based on the model that we’ve trained.

 Everything, from understanding the user inputs to the training expressions and list of entities, is available through the extensive Wit.ai API.